DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

 The Attribute Change Lifecycle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Attributes values modified via a Block Information Panel are recorded as part of the overall `design_`.
+Attributes values modified via a `block_information_panel_` are recorded as part of the overall `design_`.
 We refer to the combined submission and recording processes as a *'put'* action (as in 'we are putting the value in the attribute').

 Once the 'put' is complete the Attribute value takes immediate effect, influencing any executing processes as appropriate from that point forward.
-If an error is detected during the 'put' process it is immediately abandonded and the nature of the error reflected back to the User Interface.
+If an error is detected during the 'put' process it is immediately abandonded and the nature of the error reflected back to the user interface.

 The round-trip from submission of a value via the user interface to its utilisation in the execution environment takes a small but non-deterministic period of time while data is transferred, validated and ultimately recorded in the Design.
 Attribute modification cannot therefore be considered an atomic process.

-Within the user interface the duration of this round-trip is represented by a spinning icon in place of the default information icon upon submission of the Attribute value.
-Once the change process is complete the spinning icon reverts to the default information icon.
+Within the user interface the duration of this round-trip is represented by a `spinning <updating_state_>` icon in place of the default information icon upon submission of the Attribute value.
+Once the change process is complete the spinning icon reverts to the default `information <normal_state_>` icon.
 This reversion is the only reliable indication that a value has been recorded and is now being utilised.

-The following diagram shows the scope of the 'put' process within the wider context of an Attribute change request.

 ..
 TIP::
     Remember the three rules of Attribute change:
-        * Changing an Attribute value in the User Interface has no impact on the underlying physical system until it has been 'put'.
+        * Changing an Attribute value in the user interface has no impact on the underlying physical system until it has been 'put'.
         * Once the 'put' process is complete the change takes immediate effect.
         * Changes to an Attribute will not be stored permenantly unless the overall Design has been `saved <saving_a_design_>`.
 Only those Attribute values that have been 'put' on the server will be recorded in the saved Design.

+.. _complex_attributes_:

 Defining Complex Attributes - Working With Attribute Tables
 -----------------------------------------------------------

 An Attribute associated with a Block may itself represent a collection of values which, when taken together, define the overall Attribute.
 For example, the Sequencer Block type contains a single Attribute defining the sequence of steps performed by underlying hardware when controlling motion of a motor.

-The collection of values required by the Attribute are presented in the User Interface as an Attribute Table.
+The collection of values required by the Attribute are presented in the user interface as an Attribute Table.
 The template for the table is generated dynamically based on the specification of the Attribute within its Block.
 For details of utilising the table associated with a specific Attribute refer to the technical documentation of its Block.

 An example of an Attribute Table for the 'Sequencer' Block associated with a 'PANDA' Parent Block is shown below:

 .. figure:: screenshots/attribute_table.png
       :align: center

+      Example Attribute Table associated with a complex Attribute

 Identifying Table Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A Table Attribute can be idenitifed by the 'View' option associated with it.
-Selecting the 'View' option opens the Attribute Table within the 'Central Panel' of the User Interface.
+A Table Attribute can be idenitifed by the `view_button_` or `edit_button_` associated with it.
+Selecting the button opens the Attribute Table within the central panel of the user interface.

 Specifying Attribute Table Content